niolabs/docs/docs/system-designer/designer-tasks.md

 ### Connect/Disconnect Blocks

-Blockflow is a service-level change.
+The signal paths between blocks are part of the service-level configuration.
 If you change the connections between your blocks, you will need to save your service in the service toolbar.

 To connect two blocks, click and drag the output terminal of one block and release the connector on the input terminal of the next block.